Fulham District (Metropolis): Abolishment

 On 25 March 1886, following the passing of the Metropolis Management Amendment Act 1885, the Fulham District Board of Works was dissolved and vestries of Hammersmith and Fulham were incorporated, with elections to the Metropolitan Board of Works to be held on that date.
 In 1900, the parishes of Fulham and Hammersmith became Metropolitan Borough of Fulham and the Metropolitan Borough of Hammersmith.
 In 1965, the metropolitan boroughs were merged to form London Borough of Hammersmith, later renamed to the London Borough of Hammersmith and Fulham in 1979.

 Governance

-24 members of the district board came from Hammersmith and 15 from Fulham.
+The local authority was the Fulham District Board of Works.
+24 members of the district board were nominated by Hammersmith Vestry and 15 by the Fulham Vestry.
 The district board nominated one member to the Metropolitan Board of Works.

 Population

 The population of the district at each census was: